untitled

 On appeal, it was Ham's contention that since the trial court did not expressly find that he was an unfit person to have the custody and control of said children, he was entitled to their custody as a matter of law since he was their father and natural guardian.

 SMITH v.
 SMITH was a 1961 Supreme Court of Arizona decision.
-Limited details only.
-In September 1957, Betty Jean Smith was granted a divorce from John Paul Smith.
-Care, custody and control of their child, Mark, was granted to Betty Jean Smith, with reasonable visitorial rights given to John Paul Smith.
-At the time, the minor child, being then six years old, was enrolled in the first grade in the public schools in Phoenix, Arizona.
-On August 4th, 1958, just prior to the start of the child's second year in school, John Paul Smith petitioned the superior court for a change of custody, alleging that the child was not receiving proper care, teaching and education.
-Following a hearing, an order was entered changing the custody from Betty Jean Smith to John Paul Smith during the upcoming school year.
+In September 1957, Betty Jean Smith was granted a divorce from John Paul Smith after she converted to the Jehovah's Witnesses.
+Custody of their child, Mark Smith, was granted to Betty Jean Smith, with reasonable visitation rights given to John Smith.
+Mark, then six years old, was enrolled in the first grade in the public schools in Phoenix, Arizona.

 RECOMMENDED READING: